Showing all 11 results

 The medium, very sweet 4-inch Chocolate Cake bell pepper has been hand-selected by North Carolina’s Doug Jones for exceptional sweetness and gorgeous deep chocolate color.

-The blocky, 4-inch Painted Desert Honeybell has been hand-selected from Orange Sun foundation stock at our Painted Desert Gardens for sweetness, productivity and bright orange color along with hardiness to temperature changes and drought tolerance.
+The blocky, 4-inch Painted Desert Honeybell has been hand-selected from Orange Sun foundation stock in our gardens for sweetness, productivity and bright orange color along with hardiness to temperature changes and drought tolerance.

 Minimum 35 Seeds